 Intelligent analysis

-For many entrepreneurs and executives, pushing hard when they should be slowing down is not a problem; that’s their current mindset and is why they’re burning out.
-This intelligent device will be able to understand and interpret your daily load, and then respond and advise the user accordingly.
-The beauty of this technology is that’s it’s still early days for the developers; the future for the ŌURA ring will be based on adding benefits, integrating with daily routines and adding more benefits to help improve the wearer’s cognitive and physical performance by cross-correlating between the various data points.
+For many entrepreneurs and executives, pushing hard when they should be slowing down is not a problem.
+That’s their current mindset and is why they’re burning out.
+This intelligent device can understand and interpret your daily load, and then respond and advise the user accordingly.
+The beauty of this technology is that’s it’s still early days for the developers.
+The future for the OURARing will be based on adding benefits, integrating with daily routines and adding more ways to help improve the wearer’s cognitive and physical performance by cross-correlating between the various data points.

 The (wearable tech) world according to Lahtela